v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 ### Azure Archive storage

-For unstructured data such as files or images, Azure offers [Databricksseveral tiers of storage](/azure/storage/blobs/storage-blob-storage-tiers) for Blob storage including hot, cool, and archive.
+For unstructured data such as files or images, Azure offers [several tiers of storage](/azure/storage/blobs/storage-blob-storage-tiers) for Blob storage including hot, cool, and archive.
 The hot access tier is for data that is active and expected to be most performant and in use in